moralesalberto/cocoa_drawing_with_a_controller/README.md

 I am not sure how to get a handle to the window from the controller, so I will create an NSWindow property on my controller and will have a custom init method that will get the window from the AppDelegate.m file.

-In the AppDelegate.h file I add the window property:
+In the AppDelegate.h file I add the custom DrawingViewController property:
 ``` objective-c
 #import <Cocoa/Cocoa.h>